apache/camel-website/content/docs/_index.md

 ## Camel Kafka Connector

-Camel Kafka Connector allows you to use all [Camel components](/components/latest/) as [Kafka Connect](http://kafka.apache.org/documentation/#connect) connectors, which, as a result, expands Kafka Connect compatibility by allowing all Camel components to be used in the Kafka ecosystem.
+Camel Kafka Connector allows you to use all [Camel components](/components/latest/) as [Kafka Connect](http://kafka.apache.org/documentation/#connect) connectors, which, as a result, expands Kafka Connect compatibility by allowing Camel components to be used in the Kafka ecosystem.

 <p>
 <a class="button dark" href="/camel-kafka-connector/latest/">Documentation</a>